 Here are the best crypto exchanges in the UK:

 It is entirely free to open an account with eToro, and all registered users receive a US$100,000 demo account for free, which you can use to practise buying crypto and other assets before committing real money. eToro does not charge a deposit fee but charges a 1% trading fee on all crypto positions.
 Trading on eToro occurs in USD, so a conversion fee will apply if you deposit or withdraw in a currency other than USD.
-Withdrawals incur a fee of US$5, and the minimum withdrawal amount is US$50.
-For UK customers, eToro offers an eToro Money app which allows you to convert your GBP to USD free of charge, thereby reducing your foreign exchange costs.
+Withdrawals incur a fee of US$5 (£4), and the minimum withdrawal amount is US$30 (£24).
+For UK customers, eToro offers an eToro Money app that allows you to convert your GBP to USD free of charge, thereby reducing your foreign exchange costs.
 The app also functions as a crypto wallet for storing your crypto holdings and allows for easy transfer of your cryptocurrency from one exchange or wallet to another.

 As an Uphold customer, you can earn staking rewards when you put your digital assets to work.
 Currently, customers can earn up to 13% APY.
 Please keep in mind that staking rates are variable and may change at Uphold’s discretion.
 Uphold offers crypto wallets for up to seven cryptocurrencies and crypto networks.
 Customers can store their crypto in the Uphold Bitcoin Wallet, Ethereum Wallet, XRP Wallet and many more.
 With Uphold, you can schedule regular transactions using AutoPilot, which allows you to set up recurring buy or sell orders and reduce the impact of price volatility.
 As an Uphold customer, you can also take advantage of the limit order feature, which allows you to buy or sell a cryptocurrency at a specified price.
 Customers can place up to 50 limit orders using one pool of capital.